- LING100 - Speaking and Listening in English as a Second Language

 - LING300 - Introduction to Descriptive Linguistics

-An introductory survey of descriptive and theoretical linguistics: assumptions, methods, goals, terminology, and data manipulation.
+An introductory survey of descriptive and theoretical linguistics: assumptions, methods, goals, terminology, and subareas.

 Credit Hours: 3